Pages

 Do you remember what it was like--that is, do you remember whether you felt any pain or were you so surprised that you felt nothing?
 We were hardened to the fact we knew it was coming

 Do you remember seeing or hearing anything that seems funny now, even though it did not, of course, seem amusing at the time?
 The Navy skipper was young.
 He sent my half track off in deep water and it never did stop sinking.
-I swam the rest of the way until I was pulled up by an L.C.I. and was put ashore by another smaller boat.
+I swam the rest of the way until I was picked up by an L.C.I. and was put ashore by another smaller boat.

 Do you recall any incident, sad or heroic, or simply memorable, which struck you more than anything else?
 Two men on the LC.I. claimed they had an heart attack.
 So I took their ammo and guns and went ashore.
 The L.C.I. was too badly damaged to stay aboard

-When I did get ashore- I was with the 1st Div Luckily I met an officer who was a mayor from my home town who gave me valuable information about my outfit Major Charlie Penick SO, Boston-VA
+When I did get ashore - I was with the 1st Div Luckily I met an officer who was a mayor from my home town who gave me valuable information about my outfit Major Charlie Penick SO, Boston-VA

 Page 4